tjguk/winsys/docs/_build/_sources/about.txt

 While a lot of use has been made of Python classes to wrap the function-driven Windows API, a lot of the functionality has been exposed as module-level convenience functions.
-So, for example, in the :mod:`fs` module, the :class:`File` class offers a :meth:`File.copy` method, but the same functionality is exposed at the module level as :func:`fs.copy`.
+So, for example, in the :mod:`fs` module, the :class:`fs.File` class offers a :meth:`fs.File.copy` method, but the same functionality is exposed at the module level as :func:`fs.copy`.
 That way, you don't have to instantiate one or more objects simply for the purpose of a single operation.